massalabs/massa-docs/index.rst

 - :ref:`Types <sc-types>` is a collection of useful types for smart-contracts.
 - :ref:`Local network generation <local-network-generation>` will get you through all the steps required to launch a local Massa network.
+- :ref:`Useful resources <web3-useful-resources>` is a collection of
+  useful resources for smart-contract development.
 - :ref:`External resources <web3-external-resources>` is a collection of
   useful resources developed by external contributors.